-A. Information Sharing and Data

-Describe your information systems and their ability to facilitate the sharing of data across agencies within your county.
-Describe the data obtained through these systems and how those data are used to measure the success of juvenile justice programs and strategies.
+A. Information Sharing and DataDescribe your information systems and their ability to facilitate the sharing of data across agencies within your county.Describe the data obtained through these systems and how those data are used to measure the success of juvenile justice programs and strategies.

 Kern County Probation has an internal case management system that allows officers to manage the juvenile probation population.
-The department, along with other county agencies, is involved in the implementation process of a new system with the intent of increased integration.
+The department, along with other county agencies, has been involved in the implementation process of a new system with the intent of increased integration.
+In addition, the department has developed an application, Juvenile Data Management (JDM), to be utilized by supervision officers.
+This application tracks participants in the JJCPA and YOBG programs and retains historical data for analysis.